ikuamike/ikuamike.github.io/content/posts/2024/nahamcon_ctf_2024_misc.md

 It was our first CTF of the year together, so it's not a bad start from a long break.
 Hopefully we get back to our winning ways :).

-I only solved 2 Miscellaneous challenges that I am writing about in this post.
+I only solved 2 challenges in Miscellaneous category that I am writing about in this post.

 ## 1. SecureSurfer